 Videos/Movies: Video tapes and DVDs are not permitted at the Pre-Release Center.

 Visitors: Visitors and other residents are not allowed in rooms.
-Residents may visit with visitors or other residents in the cafeteria, unit lounge and patios.
+Residents may visit with visitors or other residents in the cafeteria and the outside courtyard.

 PERSONAL PROPERTY